M-MDI/Music-Brainz/Readme.md

 # MusicBrainz

-**Groupie Trackers** is a project that receives and manipulates data from a provided API to create a user-friendly website, displaying detailed information about bands and artists.
+**Music Brainz** is a project that receives and manipulates data from a provided API to create a user-friendly website, displaying detailed information about bands and artists.
 The site will showcase various data visualizations and implement client-server interactions to trigger actions.

 ## Authors